acityinohio/baduk/README.md

 ##To Do

 A whole lot.
 Scoring isn't working yet, which is kind of necessary.
-Setting pieces in illegal positions are not protected yet.
 More test coverage is needed.
 Just a whole bunch of everything.

 ##Why not call this package Go?